w3c/wai-intro-wcag/content/wcag3-intro.md

 <img src="{{ "/content-images/wai-intro-wcag/dialogs2.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">

-We received a lot of feedback and are using that to rewrite the approach.
-We will be using an interative approach to create WCAG 3, that makes content visible at various states of maturity.
+We received a lot feedback and are using that to rewrite the approach.
+We will use an interative approach to create WCAG 3, that makes content visible at various states of maturity.
 Each normative section is given a status.
-This status indicates how far along in the development this section is, how ready it is for experimental adoption, and what kind of feedback we are looking for.
+This status indicates how far along in the development process this section is, how ready it is for experimental adoption, and what kind of feedback we are looking for.
-* **Placeholder:** This content is temporary, it showcases the type of content or section to expect here.
-All of this is expected to be replaced.
+* **Placeholder:** This content is temporary.
+It shows the type of content or section to expect.
+Placeholder text will be replaced.
+It is hidden by default in the Editor's draft.
 No feedback is needed on placeholder content.
-It is _hidden by default_.
 * **Exploratory:** The Working Group is exploring what direction to take with this section.
-This content is not refined, details and definitions may be missing.
-Feedback should be about the proposed direction.
-It is _hidden by default_.
+This content is not refined; details and definitions may be missing.
+It is hidden by default in the Editor's draft.
+We invite feedback on the proposed direction.
 * **Developing:** There is rough agreement on what is needed for this section, although not all high-level concerns have been settled.
-Details have been included, and are not yet worked out.
-Feedback should be focused on ensuring the sections are usable and reasonable in a broad sense.
+Details are included, yet they are not all agreed on.
+We invite general feedback on how understandable, usable, and reasonable the section.
 * **Refining:** The Working Group has reach consensus on this section.
 It is ready for broad public review and experimental adoption.
-Feedback should be focused on the feasibility and implementability.
+We seek feedback on feasibility and issues with implementations.
-* **Mature:**The Working Group thinks  that this content is ready for the final standard.
-Feedback should be focused on edge case scenarios the Working Group may not have anticipated.
+* **Mature:** The Working Group thinks this content is ready for the final standard.
+Feedback should be focused on edge case scenarios the Working Group might not have anticipated.

-We seek continued input from evaluators, developers, designers, project managers, policy makers, people with disabilities, and others.
+We seek input from evaluators, developers, designers, project managers, policy makers, people with disabilities, and others.

 We also welcome comments on the goals and parameters in [Requirements for WCAG 3.0](https://www.w3.org/TR/wcag-3.0-requirements/).

-The best way to provide this feedback is by opening [GitHub issues](https://github.com/w3c/silver/issues).
-If you are unable to do so, e-mail public-silver@w3.org
+The best way to provide this feedback is by opening new [GitHub issues](https://github.com/w3c/silver/issues).
+Alternatively, e-mail public-silver@w3.org

 Additionally, we welcome comments on ways that the Accessibility Guidelines Working Group can better support your review, feedback, or inclusion in the process of creating WCAG 3.
 Please e-mail these to group-ag-chairs@w3.org

 ## WCAG 3 Draft Approach

-_Reminder that WCAG 3 applies to web content, apps, tools, publishing, and emerging technologies on the web.
-Most of this page uses “website” for simplicity._

 <img src="{{ "/content-images/wai-intro-wcag/brain-icon.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 30%; max-width: 220px">